htkang369/hands_on_nn/README.md

 cd hand_on_nn/

-train.py
+For train
-$ python train.py
+$ python Main.py

-test_set
+For test
 $ python test_set.py

-inference
+For inference
 $ python inference.py